oceanprotocol/docs/content/concepts/did-ddo.md

             <tr>
               <td>Array of <code>publisherTrustedAlgorithms</code></td>
               <td><b>✓</b></td>
               <td>If not defined, then any published algorithm is allowed.
 If empty array, then no algorithm is allowed.
-Otherwise, only published algorithms by some publishers are allowed. (see below).</td>
+Otherwise only the algorithms defined in the array are allowed. (see below).</td>
             </tr>
           </tbody>
         </table>